Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson4.md

    func changeSubjectState() {

-       // make a change Subject state, then notifiy observers of changed stated
+       // make a change Subject state, then notify observers of change

        notifyObservers()
    }